 Non-chemical methods include physically eradicating them.
 This means tossing out any carcasses or food debris they may have infested.
 You can sweep them up and stomp on them.
 You can scoop them into a bag and place it in the freezer to kill them.
 If it’s an outdoor location, you can pour boiling water on them.

 You’ll need to scrub down your kitchen, garbage bins and any other regions that you’ve seen them congregating.
 Keeping the floors clean can also be a detriment.
-You may wish to don rubber gloves and wipe down all surfaces with pure bleach.
-Consider this your spring cleaning and wash down EVERYTHING.
+You may wish to do rubber gloves and wipe down all surfaces with pure bleach.
+Consider this your spring cleaning and wash down everything.

 If you see flies in the air, spray them with raid or use a fly swatter.
 The sooner you can kill the adults, the sooner they will stop laying their eggs, which eventually turn into maggots.

 You may also have to treat your garden, if you’ve seen them there.

 It’s awful to think about, but if you have maggots living in your carpet, you can give it a good steam cleaning.
 Don’t use one of those small hand-held contraptions—rent a powerful steam cleaner from the store.